const-dev/pylori/README.md

     $ pylori Why\ Bayesian\ nonparametrics\?/

-Usually a PDF version of the slides will also be available, which will be downloaded by pylori\_dl and placed in the created directory.
+When a PDF version of the slides is available, pylori\_dl will download and place it in the created directory as well.
-If you are not satisfy with the quality of the original slides, you can use pdf2png to generate a higher resolution copy from PDF slides.
+If you are not satisfy with the quality of the original slides snapshots, you can use pdf2png to generate a higher resolution copy from PDF slides:

     $ pdf2png Why\ Bayesian\ nonparametrics\?/

-Pylori can also be used for lectures with multiple sections such as [this one] (http://videolectures.net/mlss07_rasmussen_bigp/).
+pylori can also be used for lectures with multiple sections such as [this one] (http://videolectures.net/mlss07_rasmussen_bigp/).
 In this example, if you want to download, say the fourth part, you can specify the URL like the following format: